It’s About Time – (Full Mouth Restoration)

 Procedures That Are Included in Full-Mouth Restoration

-When you want to undergo any sort of restorative or cosmetic dentistry work the foundation of your mouth has to be healthy and supporting.
-If you are suffering from gum disease, scaling and root planing will make up the bulk of your periodontal treatment.
+When you want to undergo any sort of restorative or cosmetic dentistry work the foundation of your mouth has to be healthy and support.
+If you are suffering from gum disease, scaling and root planning will make up the bulk of your periodontal treatment.
 Regular deep cleanings may also be prescribed.
 Gum disease must be evaluated and treated before any reconstruction can be initiated.

 Composite tooth fillings can be used to fill cavities, and their natural color blends in with your teeth – no one will ever recognize you had a dental cavity.
 Composite can even be used to make small surface repairs of teeth.